kkkkito/statemap/README.md

 ## Overview
 This repository contains code used for analyzing data and generating figures related to **StateMAP**.

-To perform the StateMAP analysis, run the main notebook (Main.ipynb) or access to https://lexas.f.u-tokyo.ac.jp/statemap/
+To perform the StateMAP analysis, please access to https://lexas.f.u-tokyo.ac.jp/statemap/

 Notebooks used for figure generation are located in the notebook/ directory.